nwthomas/Sprint-Challenge-Node-Express/README.md

 In RESTful web APIs, everything is a resource; we can access resources via different routes when looking with a URI.
 The state of these resources is not known from the client to the server and visa-versa.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+The API will return an object that contains an HTTP status code and some messages/data to help the client know that the request was successful/unsuccessful.

 - [ ] How can we partition our application into sub-applications?